 The Company and certain of its officers and directors were named as defendants in a putative consolidated class action in the United States District Court for the Central District of California regarding certain public statements in connection with the Company's hepatitis B drug research.
 The consolidated class action, initially filed as Wang v.
 Arrowhead Research Corp., et al., No. 2:14-cv-07890 (C.D.
 Cal., filed Oct.
 10, 2014), and Eskinazi v.
 Arrowhead Research Corp., et al., No. 2:14-cv-07911 (C.D.
 Cal., filed Oct.
 13, 2014), asserted claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and sought damages in an unspecified amount.
 Additionally, three putative stockholder derivative actions captioned Weisman v.
 Anzalone et al., No. 2:14-cv-08982 (C.D.
 Cal., filed Nov.
 20, 2014), Bernstein (Backus) v.
 Anzalone, et al., No. 2:14-cv-09247 (C.D.
 Cal., filed Dec.
 2, 2014); and Johnson v.
 Anzalone, et al., No. 2:15-cv-00446 (C.D.
 Cal., filed Jan.
 22, 2015), were filed in the United States District Court for the Central District of California, alleging breach of fiduciary duty by the Company's Board of Directors in connection with the alleged facts underlying the securities claims.
 An additional consolidated derivative action asserting similar claims was filed in Los Angeles County Superior Court, initially filed as Bacchus v.
 Anzalone, et al., (L.A.
 Super., filed Mar.
 5, 2015); and Jackson v.
 Anzalone, et al. (L.A.
 Super., filed Mar.
 16, 2015).
 Each of these suits seeks damages in unspecified amounts and some seek various forms of injunctive relief.
 On October 7, 2016, the federal district court dismissed the consolidated class action with prejudice.
 Following the dismissal of the consolidated class action, the parties for the Weisman and Johnson actions jointly stipulated to dismiss the actions, with the parties bearing their own fees and costs.
 The parties to the Bernstein and consolidated derivative action agreed to stay the matters pending the resolution of the Ninth Circuit appeal of the dismissal of the consolidated class action.
 On February 15, 2018, the Ninth Circuit issued a memorandum affirming the district court's dismissal of all claims.
 Plaintiffs in the consolidated derivative action voluntarily dismissed their case.
 The parties to the Bernstein action filed a stipulation to continue the stay of the action pending resolution of the Ninth Circuit appeal in Meller v.
 Arrowhead Pharmaceuticals, Inc., Case No. 2:16-cv-08505 (C.D.
 Cal.).
-The Company believes it has meritorious defenses and intends to vigorously defend itself in each of these matters.
-The Company makes provisions for liabilities when it is both probable that a liability has been incurred and the amount can be reasonably estimated.
-No such liability has been recorded related to these matters.
-The Company does not expect these matters to have a material effect on its Consolidated Financial Statements.
+The Bernstein matter was dismissed on September 4, 2019.
+All actions relating to the Company's hepatitis B drug research have been dismissed.